zyzyzy29/WDProjSodiumAbalosMalang/README.md

 **Sources:** This page includes the all the sources and references we used for this project.

 ### JS description
 In the *Combinations* page we plan to have a Random Outfit Generator, this is where we’ll use JS.
 For the generator, specific top and bottom styles and accessories will have a designated number.
-The generator will then give a combination where each number is assigned a specific component for the outfit.
+The generator will then give a random combination of 2-5 digits where each number is assigned a specific component for the outfit.

 ### Wireframe
 **Home page (Navigation):**